Cascade398/Fun-Games/README.md

 The current games in this repository:
 1. Breakout
-2. A simple HTML Color Game.
+2. A simple RGB Color Game.
 3. Minesweeper.